National Cadet Corps (India): Hiking And Trekking Camps

 Adventurous treks and hikes up mountains take place, with expeditions to local mountains and hills.

 Thal Sainik Camp (TSC)

-The TSC is a 12-day camp conducted in Delhi every year in the late autumn, in which the cadets are selected from all 17 directorates (30+3 SD / JD and SW / JW cadets from each directorate), by the selection procedure conducting 3 pre-TSC camps each of 10–12 days in a week interval.
-The selected cadets then are sent to the TSC to represent their respective directorates in the following competitions:
+The TSC is a 12-day camp conducted in Delhi every year in the late autumn, in which the cadets are selected from all 17 directorates (30+3 SD / JD and SW / JW cadets from each directorate) by the selection procedure conducted through 3 pre-TSC camps, each of 10–12 days, with a one-week interval.
+The selected cadets are then sent to the TSC to represent their respective directorates in the following competitions: